kylecase/time-series-homework/README.md

 # time-series-homework

-Time series analysis using Prophet to:
+Time series analysis using Pandas & Prophet to:
 - Find unusual patterns in Google search traffic
 - Mine the search traffic data for seaonality
 - Create a time series model